Enacted on March 1, 2008

 - When citing or referring to their or others' research results, researchers shall follow the guidelines for authors for this Journal.

-- Researchers shall not plagiarize the research results of others, nor shall they falsify research materials by counterfeiting non-existent data or results, manipulating data, equipment or process, or changing results.
+- Researchers shall not plagiarize other researcher’s work, nor shall they falsify research materials and results by counterfeiting non-existent data or findings, manipulating data, equipment or process, or changing results.

 - Researchers shall not submit manuscripts that have already been published or are being reviewed by either domestic or foreign academic journals and/or books to this Journal, nor shall they submit manuscripts that have already been or are being submitted to this Journal to any other journals arbitrarily.

 - When research requires approval from an institution, researchers shall submit accurate information on their research plan and proposal to the respective institution, receive approval therefrom, and perform research in accordance with the approved plan.